The Work.

 Scroll down to view the galleries.

-A solo show in New York City.
 Images of the city in the rain — the moments that are uncomfortable, unposed, not meant for picture taking.
 The moments most people look away from.
 Those were the moments of true beauty to me.

 This was when I first understood my mission: to show the unseen to the world.
 I didn't know yet that the most unseen thing of all was inside me.

-Nominee — Fine Art Photography Awards 2017, Street Photography
+Nominee — Fine Art Photography Awards 2017, Street Photography.

 I added a human being to the streets of New York and walked alongside them — not to pose them, not to direct them, but to capture them as-is.
 In the moment of being, rather than performing.
 Their greatness, unstaged, reflected back through the lens.